 Description of Position

-The BH CP Supervisor will ensure that Care Coordinators (CCs), Recovery Support Navigators (RSNs) and Certified Peer Specialists (CPSs) are complying with BH CP Program requirements; provide training and support to CCs, RSNs and CPSs on Program requirements; act as liaison to Primary Care Clinicians and behavioral health providers for high-risk or active members; review reports on assigned, engaged and discharged enrollees; convene and facilitate daily organizational meetings; ensure delegation and completion of daily assignments; oversee weekly staff meetings and group supervision; ensure the enactment of each Enrollees Patient-Centered Treatment Plan (PCTP); coordinate services with other CP professional staff; triage crisis situations; enact crisis interventions; complete documentation in a timely fashion, including incident reporting; and perform other duties as defined by agency and/or program leadership.
+The BH CP Supervisor ensures that Care Coordinators (CCs), Recovery Support Navigators (RSNs) and Certified Peer Specialists (CPSs) are complying with BH CP Program requirements; provides training and support to CCs, RSNs and CPSs on Program requirements; acts as liaison to Primary Care Clinicians and behavioral health providers for high-risk or active members; reviews reports on assigned, engaged and discharged enrollees; convenes and facilitates daily organizational meetings; ensures delegation and completion of daily assignments; oversees weekly staff meetings and group supervision; ensures the enactment of each Enrollees Patient-Centered Treatment Plan (PCTP); coordinates services with other CP professional staff; triages crisis situations; enacts crisis interventions; completes documentation in a timely fashion, including incident reporting; and performs other duties as defined by agency and/or program leadership.
+IA.

 - Assist Care Coordinators, RSNs and CPSs in outreach, and engage assigned Enrollees using techniques of Motivational Interviewing; work collaboratively with client, family, behavioral health providers, and PCC's to complete Comprehensive Assessment (CA) and with Care Team to complete PCTP; follow up with Enrollee, provider, family, social service providers, and natural community supports to ensure PCTP is implemented; and attend discharge planning meetings when Enrollee is at Emergency Department or Inpatient settings.